New Zealand thump Australia in Super 12 opener

 The spinner saw his first ball drilled through the covers and Conway twice put him into the stands, the second maximum taking him to a 36-ball half-century.

-With Neesham taking the bulk of the strike in the final over, Conway was denied the chance to reach a maiden T20 international hundred but his classy 58-ball knock put New Zealand well on their way to victory.
+With Neesham taking the bulk of the strike in the final over, Conway was denied the chance to reach a maiden T20 international hundred, but his classy 58-ball knock put New Zealand well on their way to victory.